Lucky 15 Tips

 |3 winners||3 winning singles, 3 winning doubles and 1 winning treble|

 |1 Winner||1 winning single|

-To calculate the returns from a Lucky 15 you need to add 2 to the odds of each winning selection then multiply them together and multiply by the stake, then you subtract the unit stake.
+To calculate the returns, you need to add 2 to the odds of each winning selection then multiply them together and multiply by the stake, then you subtract the unit stake.
 You could use our calculator below or work it out for yourself using our examples:

 Sounds complicated?
 Let me give you it in numbers.

 Example 1: £1 Lucky 15 on horses with 3/1 odds (costs £15).
 All horses win!